josh-lang/where-cycle/README.md

  - Yelp Business Search API: [documentation](https://www.yelp.com/developers/documentation/v3/business_search)

 ### Preparation
- - In order to index everything by taxi zone, NYC-TLC's shapefile needs to be pulled down from S3, processed, and saved to PostgreSQL
+ - In order to index everything by taxi zone, NYC TLC's shapefile needs to be pulled down from S3, processed, and saved to PostgreSQL
      - Coordinate reference system is converted from NAD83 to WGS84
      - Each polygon is replaced with its equivalent multipolygon
      - All geometries are converted to well-known text